NFTGo/GoTrading/README.md

 const orderIds = ["orderIds"]; // Replace with Step2 OrderIds.

 const params: AggregateParams = ({
   buyerAddress: 'buyerAddress', // Replace with buyer address.
+Must be the same with your wallet address
   isSafe: false,
   orderIds: orderIds,
 });